lokalized/lokalized-java/README.md

 ### Phonetics

-Some languages choose word forms based on the <em>sound</em> that follows (e.g. English "a/an", Spanish "el agua", Italian "lo studente").
-Lokalized supports this via phonetic categories and a user-provided resolver.
+Some languages choose word forms based on the <em>sound</em> that follows (e.g. English `a/an`, Spanish `el agua`, Italian `lo studente`).
+Lokalized supports these via phonetic categories and a user-provided resolver.

 Lokalized supports these values: